Scottish Terrier Health Issues & Care Guide

 Life Stage Health Guide

-Understanding your Scottish Terrier's life stages helps you provide appropriate care:
+Understanding your Scottish Terrier's life stages helps you provide appropriate care (lifespan 12–15 years):

 Insurance Recommendation

-Given the Scottish Terrier's predisposition to conditions like Dental Disease and Heart Disease, pet insurance is a worthwhile investment.
-Plans for Scottish Terriers typically cost $39–$69 per month and can save thousands in unexpected veterinary bills.
+Given the Scottish Terrier's predisposition to conditions like Scottie Cramp and Bladder Cancer, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.